webcodesk/webcodesk/howtos/auth_with_firebase/README.md

-## How to build Web app with Firebase authentication in Webcodesk
+## How to build a Web app with Firebase authentication in Webcodesk

 Assuming you already have Webcodesk installed on your local machine and went through the beginner tutorial.